northpolesec/santa/docs/concepts/scopes.md

 The paths covered by the allowed path and blocked path regex patterns are not tracked.
 If an execution is allowed initially, then moved into a blocked directory, Santa has no knowledge of that move.
-Since Santa caches decisions, the recently moved file will continue to be allowed to execution even though it is now within a blocked path.
+Since Santa caches decisions, the recently moved file will continue to be allowed to execute even though it is now within a blocked path.
 Going from a blocked path to an allowed path is not largely affected.